NiklasPhabian/dissertation/mds/C1_OCCUR.md

 Data citations may provide an additional side effect in improving data accessibility: Evidence suggests that well-curated data will be cited favorably [@Belter2014].
 Therefore, citations may motivate researchers to curate their data, thus making it more accessible. -->

 ## What is data citation?
-Citations provide identity, Attribution, and access mechanisms to cited material.
+Citations provide identity, attribution, and access mechanisms to cited material.
 Data citations differ from citations of printed material in that the cited content (i.e., the data) may evolve and in that meta-information such as authorship or provenance may vary within a continuous dataset [@Buneman2016].
 Further, data citations cannot be statically generated for subsettable data unless the number of possible subsets is trivially small.
 This is specifically true when data, rather than files, are accessed through, e.g., (+^API)[^webapi].
 Data citations, therefore, have to be machine-actionable, both in terms of dynamic creation (as a function of time and subsetting parameters) and in terms of resolving citations to the cited material [@Assante2016; @Altman2015; @Buneman2016].

 [^webapi]: E.g. (+WMS), (+WCS), or (+OPeNDAP) [@Gallagher2005]

 Data citations often use actionable (+^PID) such as (+^DOI).
-However, actionable (+^PID) blurs the distinction between identity and access [@ESIP2012a].
+However, actionable (+^PID) blur the distinction between identity and access [@ESIP2012a].
 In this context, [@Buneman2010] emphasizes that (+^DOI) should be considered a part of, but not a substitute for, data citations.
 Identity and access remain two distinct facets of a citation, and there is utility in data identity regardless of whether or not the data can be accessed or even still exists. [@Parsons2013a] criticize another aspect of (+DOI) use in data citations: (+^DOI) are misunderstood to provide imprimaturs and persistence.
 However, a (+DOI) cannot provide persistence and should solely be understood as a locator and identifier, which is required long before an imprimatur can be issued.

 In the following, we address questions related to data citation: